Precise-Goals/radiumine/README.md

-# Radium: The Study App
+# Radiamine: The Study App

-Welcome to Radium, your all-in-one study companion!
-Radium is a feature-packed study app designed to help you stay organized, focused, and productive during your study sessions.
-Whether you're a student or a professional, Radium has you covered.
+Welcome to Radiamine, your all-in-one study companion!
+Radiamine is a feature-packed study app designed to help you stay organized, focused, and productive during your study sessions.
+Whether you're a student or a professional, Radiamine has you covered.

 ## Features